 Display of American Flag

-As a mark of respect for the U.S. service members and other victims killed in the terrorist attack on August 26, 2021 in Kabul, Afghanistan, President Biden has ordered flags to be flown at half-staff at all public buildings and grounds until sunset on August 30, 2021 (see the complete Presidential Proclamation at: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/08/26/a-proclamation-honoring-the-victims-of-the-attack-in-kabul-afghanistan/).
+As a mark of respect for the victims of the senseless acts of violence perpetrated on May 24, 2022, by a gunman at Robb Elementary School in Uvalde, Texas, President Biden has ordered flags to be flown at half-staff at all public buildings and grounds until sunset on December 9, 2021 (see the complete Presidential Proclamation at: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/12/05/a-proclamation-on-the-death-of-robert-joseph-dole/).

 In observance of this proclamation, the American flags on campus will be at half-staff until sunset on 5/28/22.

 Department of Public Safety